 Read Modified Fasting: How You Can Benefit From Fasting Without Starving to learn more.

-If you are worried about feeling too hungry and not sticking it out, if you hate the types of foods that are included in the menu plans, or find modified fasting too confusing, I have another option for you: a 7-day keto cycle.
+If you are worried about feeling too hungry and not sticking it out, if you hate the foods included in the menu plans, or find modified fasting too confusing, I have another option for you: a 7-day keto cycle.

 If this method sounds right for you, don’t forget to get my free 7-Day Intermittent Fasting Keto Meal Plan.
-Furthermore, please be aware that most “keto” recipes and meal plans online are not truly keto (20 grams or less of net carbs a day).
+Furthermore, please be aware that most “keto” recipes and meal plans online are not truly keto (20 grams or less of net carbs daily).

 Become Metabolically Flexible With Intermittent Fasting